 How to Make Swedish Meatballs

-Bake the meatballs according to the package directions.
-The sauce only takes 10 minutes, so you can make it while the meatballs are in the oven.
+1. Pick your favorite frozen meatballs.
+Bake the uncooked meatballs according to the package directions.
+The sauce only takes 10-15 minutes so you can make the sauce while the meatballs cook.

-For the sauce, melt the butter in a large pan.
-Add the flour and whisk for 30 to 60 seconds.
-This will cook the raw flavor out of the flour.
+2. For the Swedish meatball sauce, melt the butter in a large skillet, then add the flour and whisk for 30 to 60 seconds – this will cook the raw flavor out of the flour.

-Add the stock while continuously whisking.
+3. Add the stock to the pan while continuously whisking.
 Do this slowly so it’s easy to break up any lumps that might form.
 Once there are no lumps in the sauce, add the onion and garlic powders, salt, pepper and Worcestershire sauce.

-You can also serve Swedish meatballs with rice or other kind of pasta, like penne, if that’s what you have on hand.
+• Egg noodles are great, but you can also serve Swedish meatballs with rice or any other kind of pasta, like penne, if that’s what you have on hand.

 Overhead shot of swedish meatballs and egg noodles on a white plate with rest of table settings around it